HarveyBates/kandle/README.md

   |- LM350T
 ```

-### Step 5
-To refresh your project components you need to close your kicad project and open it again.

 ### Step 6
+To refresh your project components you need to close your KiCad project and open it again.

+### Step 7
 The component will now be in your symbols and footprint searches. `Extern_` will be appended to the start of each component's name so they are seperate from other components and easy to find.
-The component symbol and footprint will be automatically linked to eachother.
+The component symbol and footprint will be automatically linked to each other.

 ## Help
 ```
 kandle - Handle 3rd-party KiCAD components.

-kandle [options] application [arguements]
+kandle [options] application [arguments]

 options:
 -h                      Show help information.